SanVidurath/snapshot/README.md

 # Picture Snapshot
-This project display a gallery of images
+This project displays a gallery of random images

 ## Features
+* Search - search any image
 * Flickr API - fetches images
 * Infinite scroll - load images as you go